 Nanaimo’s Longwood Brewery bills itself as “obsessively local,” relying on hops, barley, and other ingredients from central Vancouver Island farmers.
 I enjoyed such tasty concoctions as the Berried Alive Raspberry Ale and Steam Punk Dunkelweizen in the cozy, photogenic tasting room.

-White Sails Brewing, marking its fifth anniversary in 2020, doesn’t just make the award-winning Mount Benson IPA, but also raised money to help the Nanaimo Area Land Trust to conserve trees on that mountain, which looms 1,023 metres tall just west of the “Hub City.”
+White Sails Brewing doesn’t just make the award-winning Mount Benson IPA, but also raised money to help the Nanaimo Area Land Trust to conserve trees on that mountain, which looms 1,023 metres tall just west of the “Hub City.”

 And up in Parksville, Mount Arrowsmith Brewing welcomes dog walkers – with well-behaved, leashed canines – who enjoy brewer Dave Woodward’s creative craft beers.
 Some incorporate locally foraged ingredients like salal berries and spruce tips.

 The flashpoint of East Vancouver’s craft beer explosion is once-industrial Mount Pleasant.
 Here, it’s easy to hit up perennial favourites like 33 Acres and Brassneck Brewery as a pedestrian or cyclist.